 If you or your child have more severe scoliosis, surgery may be recommended to prevent further spinal curvature.
 Scoliosis surgery fuses two, or more, vertebrae together to stop them from twisting out of proper alignment.
 For younger children, the surgeon can implant a metal rod that adjusts in length as your child grows.

-The expert practitioners at Arlington Pain & Therapy work diligently to ensure resolution of your or your child’s scoliosis, no matter how minor or how severe the case may be.
+The expert practitioners at Regency Pain & Therapy Institute work diligently to ensure resolution of your or your child’s scoliosis, no matter how minor or how severe the case may be.

-If you have scoliosis, schedule an evaluation at Arlington Pain & Therapy and get started on treatment right away.
+If you have scoliosis, schedule an evaluation at Regency Pain & Therapy Institute and get started on treatment right away.
 You can call any office to book.